Mass stabbing at Idaho apartment complex leaves 9 injured, suspect in custody, police say

 Nine people were injured in a mass stabbing in an apartment complex in Boise, Idaho, on Saturday night, with four of the victims reported to be in critical condition, officials said.

 The Ada County Sheriff's Office told Fox News on Sunday 30-year-old Timmy Earl Kinner has been arrested in connection with the attack.
-Kinner has been charged with 9 counts of battery-aggravated assault, and 6 counds of injury to a child, according to jail records.
+Kinner has been charged with 9 counts of battery-aggravated assault, and 6 counts of injury to a child, according to jail records.

 Kinner is scheduled to appear in court on Monday, sheriff's officials told Fox News.